rahul-gharat/dronahq-docs/docs/ui-builder/multiscreen-apps.md

 :::

+Under the Body Property, you will find the toggle for `Enable Overflow`, which allows content that exceeds the designated area to be displayed beyond the normal boundaries.

 ### Menu

 Menu Screen type allows users to configure menu screens for their application, only menu screen can be used as a sticky menu for screen/page type screens.
 Following are the configurations provided by the menu type screen.